-SI. no Type of Instrument Percentage of exposure Circular references
+Sl. no Type of Instrument Percentage of exposure Circular references

-1. Securities Lending Upto 20% of net assets of SEBI Master Circular for
+1. Securities Lending Upto 20% of net assets of Clause 12.11 of SEBI

+scheme Master Circular for

-scheme Mutual Funds dated
+Mutual Funds dated

+June 27, 2024

-2. Equity Derivatives for non- Upto 50% of equity assets of the May 19, 2023
+2. Equity Derivatives for non- Upto 50% of equity assets of the Clause 12.25 of SEBI

-hedging purposes scheme
+hedging purposes scheme Master Circular for

-3. Fixed Income Derivatives for Upto 10% of Fixed Income assets
+3. Fixed Income Derivatives for Upto 10% of Fixed Income assets Mutual Funds dated

-non- hedging purposes of the scheme
+non- hedging purposes of the scheme June 27, 2024

-4. Securitized Debt Upto 50% of the debt portfolio of
+4. Securitized Debt Upto 50% of the debt portfolio of Clause 12.15 of SEBI

-the scheme
+the scheme Master Circular for

+Mutual Funds dated

+June 27, 2024

-5. Overseas Securities Upto 20% of net assets of the
+5. Overseas Securities Upto 20% of net assets of the Clause 12.19 of SEBI

-scheme
+scheme Master Circular for

+Mutual Funds dated

+June 27, 2024

-6. ReITs and InvITs Upto 10% of net assets of the
+6. ReITs and InvITs Upto 10% of net assets of the Clause 12.21 of SEBI

-scheme
+scheme Master Circular for

+Mutual Funds dated

+June 27, 2024

-7. AT1 and AT2 Bonds Upto 10% of the net assets of the
+7. AT1 and AT2 Bonds Upto 10% of the net assets of the Clause 12.2 of SEBI

-(Instruments with special scheme
+(Instruments with special scheme Master Circular for

-features)
+features) Mutual Funds dated

+June 27, 2024

-8. Any other instrument Upto 10% of net assets of the
+8. Any other instrument Upto 10% of net assets of the Clause 12.18 of

-• repo transactions in scheme
+• repo transactions in scheme SEBI Master Circular for

-corporate debt securities
+corporate debt securities Mutual Funds dated

+June 27, 2024

+9. Upto 5% of the net asset value of

+Bajaj Finserv AMC or in the the Mutual Fund Schedule of SEBI

+Scheme of other mutual funds Mutual Fund

+Regulations

-9. Non-convertible preference Upto 10% of net assets
+10. Non-convertible preference Upto 10% of net assets Clause 12.10 of

-shares
+shares SEBI Master Circular for

-10. Exchange Traded Commodity upto 30% of the net assets

-Derivatives